foreverbell/project-euler-solutions/README.md

 ## WARNING!
 SPOILER ALERT!

-You may use a search engine like Google to find this place, but please, do **NOT** refer to these codes before you fully solve this problem.
+Please, do **NOT** refer to these codes before you fully solve your problem.
 Copying others code is cheating and it is meaningless.

 ## Description